Chi's Sweet Home: Yamada family

 Chi is a small grey and white kitten with large eyes, an American Shorthair breed.
 She is easily distracted and does not have much experience of the world.
 Chi is particularly attracted to small moving objects, but is scared by larger animals, especially dogs.
 Although her speech is audible to the viewers, the Yamadas cannot hear her talk.
-It is revealed that the name her mother gave her is Sarah.
+It is revealed that the name her mother gave her is Sarah (セーラ).